 The angling available is first class, and wildlife along the West Cork coast can be amazing throughout the year.
 Add to this the improved access to the sea for Tigger and the ability to return to port at any time if the weather changes for the worse, and it was an easy decision both to move and to extend our operating season.

-The range of fishing found within close range of Ring is incredible, with most trips producing anything between 6 and 15 different species and in excess of 20 is possible if anglers are prepared to change methods and use different baits and lures throughout their trip.
+The range of fishing found within close range of Courtmacsherry is superb, with trips producing anything between 6 and 15 different species as a norm and in excess of 20 is possible if anglers are prepared to change methods and use different baits and lures throughout their trip.
 As a rule mackerel, pollock, cod and ling are usually encountered but several species of wrasse along with whiting, pouting, coalfish, bull huss, conger and many more are often added to the catch.
-Access to the open sea is limited by a century's old sand bar, therefore trips need to be planned around the tides.
-As you don't need to head too far offshore before you encounter fish, we don't spend too much of our angling trips underway.

-If you do choose to head offshore to sample the superb shark fishing available within 10 miles of Ring, there is a very strong chance of encountering blue sharks and an increasing chance of bringing a porbeagle shark to the boat.
-Recent years have seen mako shark and thresher shark in these waters and just occasionally you may get one of these emptying your reel at a serious rate of knotts.
+If you do choose to head offshore to sample the superb shark fishing available within 10 miles of Courtmacsherry, there is a very strong chance of encountering blue sharks and an increasing chance of bringing a porbeagle shark to the boat.
 Autumn/Winter has also seen giant bluefin tuna staying close inshore for several weeks.
-As yet however there is no fishery for Irish registered boats but this is something that remains under review.
+As yet however there is no legal fishery for Irish registered boats but this is something that remains under review.